keu/docs/cloud/kubernetespodoperator.md

 ### Step 1: Create a Kubernetes Secret

-To securely use private Docker images on Astronomer Cloud, you need to create a Kubernetes secret for accessing your private Docker registry.
+To run Docker images from a private registry on Astronomer Cloud, you first need to create a Kubernetes secret that contains credentials to your registry.
+Astronomer will then inject that secret into your Deployment's namespace, which will give your tasks access to Docker images within your registry.
 To do this, complete one of the following two setups:

 #### Option 1: Manually Create a Kubernetes Secret

-1. Follow the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-secret-by-providing-credentials-on-the-command-line) to create a Kubernetes secret for accessing your private registry.
-Note the name of the secret for the next step.

-2. Run the following command to confirm that the `dockerconfigjson` file was created correctly:

-    ```sh
-    kubectl get secret <secret-name> --output="jsonpath={.data.\.dockerconfigjson}" | base64 --decode
-    ```

-    Copy this output.

-3. Send the output from Step 2 and the name of the Cluster that you are configuring to Astronomer Support.
-From here, Astronomer Support  will add your secret to the Cluster.
+1. Log in to your Docker registry and follow the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#log-in-to-docker-hub) to produce a `/.docker/config.json` file.
+2. Reach out to [Astronomer Support](https://support.astronomer.io) and send the Namespace of the Deployment you want to use the KubernetesPodOperator with.
+A Deployment's namespace can be found in the Deployment view of the Astronomer UI.

+From here, Astronomer Support will give you instructions on how to securely send the output of your `/.docker/config.json` file.
+Do not send this file via email, as it contains sensitive credentials to your registry.

 #### Option 2: Let Astronomer Create a Kubernetes Secret